5 Warning Signs Your Shopify Store Is Losing Customers

 Declining CLV limits reinvestment into growth and innovation.

-Long-term, it creates serious Shopify store growth problems.
+Long-term, it creates compounding Shopify store growth problems.

 How to Fix It

-Focus on increasing average order value with upsells.
+Focus on increasing average order value with contextual upsells.

 Extend customer lifespan with loyalty rewards or subscription models.

-Improve Shopify retention strategies with proactive post-purchase experiences.
+Improve retention strategies with proactive post-purchase experiences starting with giving customers control over their orders.

 How to Fix a Retention Problem Before It's Too Late